AlessandroCaula/prompt-builder/README.md

 # Prompt Builder

 **Prompt Builder** is a Raycast extension that helps you craft the perfect AI prompts efficiently.
-It makes easy to define roles, tasks, tone, audience, and constraints and more.
+It makes it easy to define roles, tasks, tone, audience, and constraints, helping make AI output more accurate and consistent.
 Then preview and copy your prompts instantly.

 ### Features